paritytech/substrate-website/content/en/projects/diora-network.md

 ---
 title: Diora
-description: Diora is substrate blockchain with its own native cryptocurrency.
-Based on its own unique PoSM consensus
+description: Diora is a substrate blockchain with its own native cryptocurrency based on its own unique PoSM consensus.
 chain: true
 type:
   - defi